Sport and exercise science

 What do sport science graduates do?

-Five of the top ten jobs held by sport and exercise science graduates 15 months after graduation include sports and fitness occupations (15%), teaching professionals (14%), therapy professionals (4%), teaching and childcare support occupations (4%), caring personal services (3%), HR professionals (3%) and welfare and housing associate professionals (2%).
+The top ten jobs held by sport and exercise science graduates 15 months after graduation include sports coaches, instructors and officials (13%), secondary education teaching professionals (9%), therapy professionals (4%), fitness and wellbeing instructors (3%), nursing auxiliaries and assistants (3%), primary education teaching professionals (2%), sports and leisure assistants (2%), educational support assistants (2%) and HR officers (2%).

 DestinationPercentage